 - make the consumer liable for pre-existing damage, for fair wear and tear or for damage from causes beyond their control, including damage occurring after the vehicle has been returned

 - allow the business to exclude or limit the liability of its staff.
-For more information, view the Disclaimers covering staff section below.
+For more information, view Disclaimers covering staff.

 - allow the business to make charges to the consumer's credit card for things that happen after they have returned the vehicle (for example, a term stating that the hire charge will continue until the business completes the final inspection, if the vehicle is returned outside of business hours).
-For more information, view the Credit card payments section below.
+For more information, view Credit card payments.

 Contracts that include such terms are not automatically considered unfair.
 We do not decide whether a term is unfair; only a court or tribunal can decide this.